Family mourns loss of woman who died in MMMBT crash Monday evening

 SUFFOLK, Va.
 (WAVY) — A woman who died in a crash at the Monitor-Merrimac Memorial Bridge Tunnel Monday evening is being remembered as a kind soul who would do anything for her loved ones.

-Karen Louise Grieser, 57, died in a five-vehicle crash that happened in the northbound lanes at the MMMBT Monday.
+Karen Louise Grieser, 57, died in a five-vehicle crash that happened in the northbound lanes at the MMMBT.

 A driver of a box truck involved in the crash, Tyler Ross Beam, has been charged with reckless driving in connection with the crash.